 If a component is sectioned for packaging, as is typically performed for Control Rod Blades (CRB's) from Boiling Water Reactors (BWR's), then some additional evaluation of the individual sections is required to ensure that the classification basis of the original component is maintained.
 The sections must all be packaged together.
 Sections smaller than 280 cm3 (0.01 ft3) should have isotopic activity within the Table 2 criteria and all pieces of any size should meet the Table 3 criteria of the BTP 2015.
 If any of these constraints are not met, then the sections should be evaluated individually.
 [4] Items that are smaller than 280 cm3 (0.01 ft3) should be grouped together.
 That is, for comparison to Table 2, the sum of fractions should be based on the total inventory of each primary gamma-emitting radionuclide in the items smaller than 280 cm3 (0.01 ft3).
 The Factors of 2 and 10 are applied to each item individually, irrespective of size.
 [4] If an item in the mixture cannot meet the constraints described in this section, the item should be removed from the average and classified as an individual item in accordance with BTP 2015 Section 3.3.1.
 If items smaller than 280 cm3 (0.01 ft3) collectively exceed the Table 2 limits, using a sum of fractions, and they do not individually meet the Factor of 2 or 10 (as applicable), their concentrations should not be averaged to meet the Factor of 2 or 10.
 The classification of the remaining mixture may be based on the volumetrically averaged or weight-averaged concentrations of the mixture.
-[4] See Figure 5 for a graphical representation of the process.
+Items that do not meet the constraints should be removed from the mixture or the classification of the package should be based on the most restrictive item.
+[4]